 Olabisi Winery is run by Ted Osborne and his wife Kim.
-Ted is part of the “new” generation of young ambitious winemakers in the Napa Valley who have earned their way to running their own wineries through alot of hard work from the ground up.
+Ted is part of a generation of ambitious winemakers in the Napa Valley (who came here when they were in their twenties from elsewhere) who have earned their way to running their own wineries through a lot of hard work from the ground up.
 Ted is self taught having entered the wine industry with a degree in English and no formal training in wine making.

 Olabisi sources from a variety of vineyards both in the Napa area and from other nearby counties.
 He uses a barrel aging program of French Oak and all the wine is made in Napa.
 We recently had the opportunity to barrel taste many of his upcoming vintages, some were still in fermentation including the 2007 Beckstoffer sourced Chardonnay from Mendocino County.
 As a result, this wine was not yet dry but already showed a richness and depth of flavor.